ovh/docs/pages/platform/public-cloud/become_root_and_change_password/guide.en-ca.md

 ~$ sudo vi /etc/hosts.allow
 ```

-### To allow root login for connections using other applications such as putty, type the following commands at the command line :
+### To allow root login for connections using other applications such as putty

+Type the following commands at the command line :

 ```
 ~$ sudo sed -i 's/#PermitRootLogin prohibit-password/PermitRootLogin yes/g' /etc/ssh/sshd_config